Restaurants in Kreuzberg

 Tip: The magazine shop is the second draw; the filter from 08:00 weekdays runs the morning commuters.

-Alfredo Sironi's bakery counter inside Berlin's Markthalle Neun in Kreuzberg bakes Italian sourdough breads; the pane casareccio and focaccia run the lunchtime market crowd.
+Alfredo Sironi's bakery counter inside Berlin's Markthalle Neun in Kreuzberg bakes Italian sourdough breads; the pane casareccio and focaccia run.

 Tip: Closed Sunday with the market.
 Friday and Saturday from 09:00 are the busy windows; loaves sell out by 14:00.